Jada68/DOT-Parking-Regulations/scripts/readme.md

-This folder contains the jupiter notebook for the python code and sql server code.
+This folder contains the jupyter notebook for the python code, the front end code and sql server code.